gravataLonga/container/README.md

 $container->get(Test::class); // null it will inject into Test class.
 ```

-In also attempt to resolve auto wiring of construction by its default value, it will check default value of `__construction` and it will pass that default value.
+In also attempt to resolve auto wiring of construction by its default value, it will check default value of `__construct` and it will pass that default value.

 First case, if value is a simple built-in type value.
 ```php